 The QFCC is a statutory body established on 1 July 2014 as part of the Queensland Government's response to the Queensland Child Protection Commission of Inquiry (Carmody Inquiry).
-The QFCC provides oversight of Queensland's child protection system to ensure government and non-government agencies are delivering best practice services for the families and children of Queensland.
+The QFCC influences change that improves the safety and wellbeing of Queensland's children and their families.
+The QFCC reviews and improves the systems that protect and safeguard Queensland's children.